dfedorov1988/SE_solution_CI_2Dpot/README.md

 # Wave function continuity around conical intersections
 This program solves the Schrodinger equation at the conical intersection using the basis of cylindrical basis functions in both diabatic and adiabatic representations.
+The article can be found at https://aip.scitation.org/doi/10.1063/1.5058268

 The model system is the 2D Jahn-Teller model (similar to C. Xie et al., Phys.
 Rev. A 95, 022104, (2017)).
 The main goal of the project is to prove that the electron density at the conical intersection doesn't have to be 0 in both diabatic and adiabatic representations.
 The introduction to this problem can be found in:
 G. Meek and B. Levine J. Chem.
 Phys.
 144, 184109 (2016).